francysreymer/water-jug-laravel-react/README.md

     ```
 The application should now be runnig at [http://localhost/water-jug](http://localhost/water-jug).
 You should see a page with form like this:

 ![Water Jug Challenge Page](images/empty-form.png)

+The frontend page is the file: resources/js/Pages/WaterJug.tsx
+The backend controller is the file: app/Http/Controllers/WaterJugController.php

 ## Usage